AdaCore/spark2014/docs/ug/spark_2014.rst

 * Handling of exceptions is not permitted.
 Exception handling gives raise to numerous interprocedural control-flow paths.
 Formal verification of programs with exception handlers requires tracking properties along all those paths, which is not doable precisely without a lot of manual work.
+But raising exceptions is allowed (see :ref:`Raising Exceptions and Other Error Signaling Mechanisms`).

 The features listed above are excluded from |SPARK| because, currently, they defy formal verification.
 As formal verification technology advances the list